shaankhosla/rust_metrics/README.md

 Every metric shares the same Torch-inspired test cases and examples so that the crate docs mirror the upstream behavior where the functionality matches.

+Some benefits of `rust-metrics`:

+- A standardized interface to increase reproducibility
+- Reduces Boilerplate
+- Rigorously tested
+- Automatic accumulation over batches

 ## Getting started